Nvidia Low Latency Mode: On vs Ultra vs Off

 4. The next frame goes into the buffer.

-If the buffer holds 3–4 frames, there’s a noticeable delay before the next frame shows up.
+If the buffer holds 3 to 4 frames, there’s a noticeable delay before the next frame shows up.
 A smaller buffer means less delay, making the system feel more responsive.

 Imagine a restaurant where the kitchen prepares food and places it in a holding area before serving it to customers.
 If the holding area is too large, it takes longer for your meal to arrive.
 A smaller holding area means food gets served faster.